Memphis Public Libraries: 1880s: Founding

 The history of Memphis Public Libraries began in the 1880s, when the city received $75,000 from Frederick Cossitt to build a public library on a plot of land near the Mississippi River.
-With the city promising funds for operations, Cossitt's gift was used entirely on the construction of the library, resulting in an elaborate Romanesque design by architect L.B.
-Wheeler.

 However, when the library opened on April 12, 1893, it was soon made clear that the city government lacked funds for books; upon its grand opening, the library's shelves were empty.
 Memphians acted quickly, holding fundraisers and events that would eventually fill the Cossitt Library with books and research materials.

 1900s to 1990s: Growth and change

 In March 1925, Jesse Cunningham was hired to serve as former library director Charles Dutton Johnston's successor.
 A graduate from the New York State Library School, Cunningham introduced a number of new standards to Memphis.
 In 1931 Cunningham established libraries were established in Shelby County schools, and a bookmobile began to service up to fifteen rural communities.
 By 1939 a library branch for African Americans was built on Vance Avenue, which has since been named for longtime Vance resident and civil rights activist, Cornelia Crenshaw.